stfwn/stfwn/README.md

-- 🤖 BSc in Artificial Intelligence
+- 🤖 Doing a MSc in artificial intelligence at the University of Amsterdam.
-- 📚 BSc in Cultural Anthropology
 - 📫 [hi@stfwn.com](mailto:hi@stfwn.com)